raffaelespazzoli/TTT-storage-test/README.md

-# Storage Pods and availability zone
+# Storage, Pods and availability zone

 This tutorial assuems you have provisioned a startend AWS 4.0 cluster, with 3 availability zones.